ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 # Education

-- M.S. in Computer Science, Rice University, August 2022-Jan 2024
+- M.S. in Computer Science, Rice University, August 2022-Dec 2023
 - B.S. in Computer Science, Wuhan University, September 2018-June 2022

 # Work Experience

 - **Android & Front-end Engineering Intern**, Sensetime, _September 2021-July 2022_

-  - Developed Mobile Meeting Room Appointment Platform, which is one of the most used enterprise applications both in the companies and its clients
+  - Oversaw and designed a mobile meeting room appointment system using **React** and **TypeScript**,  which became one of the most used enterprise applications within the company and with 2 clients.
-  - Built Elevator Visualization Application, and it connects information of elevators in the building and offers advice for users
+  - Conceptualized and developed Elevator Visualization Platform and Big Intelligent Screen with **Kotlin**, making it easier for users to look up elevator status and meeting room reservation status.
-  - Developed license examining system of Pyramid SDK, used as the foundation of Central Control System and API for standard Android application in Sensetime
+  - Created and introduced logging module in Pyramid SDK; maintainers and developers could view device logs online rather than ADB and was able to store persistently.
-  - Built the core browsing functionality of Big Intelligent Screen with custom webview and worked closely with front-end team and product team on scope of future innovations
+  - Contributed to design of authorization module in Pyramid SDK with **Java** and ensured only authorized devices could access internal data.

 - **Computer Graphics Engineering Intern**, CBIM, _August 2021-September 2021_

-  - Developed water graphics (surface, body and waves) and water bank with Vulkan
+  - Programmed water graphics (surface, body and waves) and water bank with **Vulkan** and **C++** for architecture designers; beta tested for 10K users.
   - Implemented water real-time information synchronization with front-end team

 - **Front-end Engineering Intern**, CBIM, _December 2020-January 2021_
-  - Developed a website using Vue.js and Vue-Router to interact with the REST API
+  - Developed a website using **Vue.js** and Vue-Router to interact with the REST API.
-  - Implemented the layout of website with ElementUI to show widgets and visualized project information in a dynamic map with LayerUI.js
+  - Built the layout of website with **ElementUI** to show widgets and visualized project information in a dynamic map with **LayerUI.js**.

 # Research Experience